SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

-First, you need to define, how to open and close the different Pitstop MFDs (aka Black Boxes) in *iRacing*.
+First, you can define+ how to open and close the different Pitstop MFDs (aka Black Boxes) in *iRacing*.
+This is actually optional, since the menu have not to be open for the control of the pitstop settings.
 Please supply the bindings you have defined in the "Controls" setup in *iRacing*.

 	togglePitstopFuelMFD: *toggleHotkey*; togglePitstopTyreMFD: *toggleHotkey*;
 	pitstopMFDMode: Event | Input | Play | Raw | Default